On pressure impulse of a laser-induced underwater shock wave: Introduction

 \section{Introduction}

 Underwater shock waves induced by illumination with a nanosecond laser pulse are utilized in various applications including low-invasive medical treatments \cite[]{Razvi1996, Sofer2002, Lam2002, Sankin2005, Klaseboer2007, Lee1999, Kodama2000}.
-The laser-induced shock wave triggers a sudden motion of a liquid as well as a free surface, which, for instance, results in generation of high-speed microjets applicable for needle-free injection devices \cite[]{Menezes2009, Thoroddsen2009, Tagawa2012, Tagawa2013, Marston2015}.
+The laser-induced shock wave can trigger a sudden motion of a liquid on a free surface, which, for instance, results in generation of high-speed microjets applicable for needle-free injection devices \cite[]{Menezes2009, Thoroddsen2009, Tagawa2012, Tagawa2013, Marston2015}.

 For the sudden motion of the liquid, one of the most important quantities is pressure impulse \cite[]{Batchelor1967, Cooker2006, Antkowiak2007}.
 Its definition is given as:

 where $p$ is pressure of the liquid and $t$ is the elapsed time. \citet{Peters2013} numerically reproduced the high-speed microjet reported by \citet{Tagawa2012} and confirmed that the pressure impulse is the key quantity for the motion of the jet.
 Thus detailed investigation for the pressure impulse of the laser-induced shock wave is of great importance.